-The Company engaged Boart Longyear of Elko, Nevada to carry out a reverse-circulation, rotary drill program on Cooks Creek.
-The 6-8 hole 1,500 m drill program, estimated at a cost of USD\$300,000, was completed by the end of December 2016.
+The Company engaged Boart Longyear of Elko, Nevada to carry out a reverse-circulation, rotary drill program on the Cooks Creek Project to test two initial target areas.
+The 9-hole 1,475 m drill program was completed by the end of December 2016.
+The targets tested did not yield results of merit.
+The project will continue to be evaluated to determine additional targets.
+Refer to the Company's press release dated February 6, 2017 for complete drill results.